Botir Zokirov

-Biography
+Early life and education

+Batir Karimovich Zakirov was born on 26 April 1936 in Moscow, RSFSR (present-day, Russia) to singers Karim Zokirov and Shoista Saidova.
+Zokirov is the eldest brother of Jamshid Zokirov, an actor, Farrukh Zokirov, leader of the band Yalla, and Louisa Zakirova, a singer.
+Through his sister Zokirov was the uncle of American-Uzbek singer Nargiz Zakirova.

-Zokirov studied at the Tashkent Institute of Theatre and Arts named after Ostrovskiy.
+Zokirov studied at the Ostrovsky Institute (present-day, Uzbekistan State Institute of Arts and Culture).

+Career

 In 1972, he created the first in the East and the third in Soviet Union pop troupe titled Music Hall.
 Together with the Russian director Mark Zakharov and an actor of Moscow Satire Theatre Aleksandr Shirvindt, Zokirov created the musical 1973rd journey of Sinbad the Sailor.
 Prominent singers such as Vladimir Vysotsky, Irina Ponarovskaya and bands such as Poyushchiye Gitary, Yalla (band) from various countries of USSR performed in Music Hall too.

 Zokirov was one of the founders of the Uzbek Soviet Socialist Republic State Estrada Orchestra.

-In 1964 he spend several months in Kremlin Hospital (now Moscow Central Clinical Hospital), followed by a lung surgery.
-Zokirov died on 23 January 1985 in Tashkent.
+In 2000, Zokirov was posthumously awarded the Order of Outstanding Merit by independent Uzbekistan.